Based in the small community of Willalooka in South Australia, Jaime Prosser's work is deeply informed by her surroundings.

 Her works create a sense of movement, exploring the fragility and resilience of nature, evident in her meticulous attention to detail.
 With intricate patterns and forms Jaime challenges the viewer to engage closely with the work.

 In 2024 she was named a finalist in the renown Kedumba Drawing Award.
-Following this was recently selected as a finalist in the 2025 Perry Prize For Drawing and the Dobell Drawing Prize, one of Australia’s most prestigious awards for contemporary drawing.
-This recognition highlights the technical precision and emotional resonance of her artworks, which stand out for their capacity to evoke a sense of place and intimacy with the subject.
+Following this was selected as a finalist in the 2025 Perry Prize For Drawing and the Dobell Drawing Prize, one of Australia’s most prestigious awards for contemporary drawing.
+With her piece ‘Scar & Ruby’ being selected in the upcoming touring exhibition 2026/2027

 Billboard Project